deretou/ethereum-labs/ethereum/eth-tools.md

 Give it a few seconds.
 You will see the activity in the geth network in another terminal.

-Now check the account balance again
+Then check the account balance again

     eth.getBalance('0x6a6d50c1e623e4d9b35f7ed300a77ad34534bcf4');